surifirstpin/biplus_documentation/version.3/Reports.md

 **b.** To delete, sorting for fields click **Ban Icon**.

 **9.** To hide the **Filter** or **Order** section click on angle-double-up icon on to far right of the order section.
-To un-hide the same click on angle-double-down icon at same location.
+To un-hide the same click on angle-double-down icon.

 ## Local Sorting

-**10.** Local Sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
-To enable this Click on the desired field header to enable sorting.
+**10.** Local sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
+To enable this click on the desired field header to enable sorting.

 For  **Dimensions**